publint/publint/site/src/pages/docs/comparisons.md

 [eslint-plugin-package-json](https://github.com/JoshuaKGoldberg/eslint-plugin-package-json) is an ESLint plugin that allows linting a `package.json` file.
 It performs checks that overlap with publint, e.g. ensuring field types are correct, validating the `"repository"` field, etc. It also implements other general-purpose checks that may be useful to ensure consistent and opinionated `package.json`s across projects.

-publint doesn't aim to implement all of its rules, only the ones that affect publishing are supported.
+Publint doesn't aim to implement all of its rules, only the ones that affect publishing are supported.
 But furthermore, publint is able to check for issues beyond the `package.json`, e.g. checking for ESM and CJS formats, file existence, etc.

 You can use the tool without conflicts if you're looking to enforce a consistent `package.json` file across projects, or if you'd like to catch certain issues that publint doesn't.